Guitar Finger Exercises for Strength, Flexibility, and Independence

 We can choose two fingers and perform the exercise on each string.
 We can also use the “1234” format and play once per string, sounding all four notes as hammer-ons.

-You may not get to each of these every day, but it is helpful to cycle through them.
+You may not get to each of these every day, but it is helpful to cycle through them when playing guitar.

 - Mind your form and position.
 Keep a nice “C” shape at all times.
 Keep the little finger over the string you’re playing.